Filipe-A-Cruz/WeatherService/README.md

 <h1>Weather Service - Sample for Recruiters</h1>

-This is a simple back-end web server which provides the client with simulated weather data via a RESTful API.
+This is a simple backend web server which provides the client with simulated weather data via a RESTful API.
+The project was written in Java with the Spring Boot framework.
 I am the sole developer of the server.

 ---